 This year, in the 2018 DipTrans exam, there was a mix of texts from both Spain and Latin America (with particular emphasis on Argentina).

 It was definitely the hardest for me.
 I was still half asleep and it takes time to get into “exam-translation mode”.
-The paper veered into the legal domain and so terminology was one of the biggest challenges.
+The paper veered into slightly legal and so terminology was one of the biggest challenges.

 As the day went on, the papers got easier and easier.
 By the time the third paper came around, I was “in the zone”, and I found the words were coming to me much quicker.
 If you’re taking all three papers, bear in mind that you’ll be translating for seven hours.
 So, it’s important to bring energy bars/fruit as well as a big lunch (I brought pasta) to keep you going throughout the day.